riy/degraph/documentation.md

 ### Keep Up To Date ###

-Want to kept updated about news about Degraph?
+Want to be kept updated about news about Degraph?
 Consider subscribing to the [blog of the author](http://blog.schauderhaft.de), or keep an eye on the [homepage of Degraph](http:/schauder.github.com/degraph/).

 Don't want to miss the next release?
 Follow the [author on twitter](http://www.twitter.com/jensschauder).